-During submission of an ETD through Vireo, the student will need to agree to a non-exclusive license for ProQuest.
+During submission of a thesis or dissertation through Vireo, the student will need to agree to a non-exclusive license for ScholarShip and the PQDT.
 This agreement is between the author of the work and ProQuest through its UMI Dissertation Publishing Business (ProQuest/UMI).
-More information on this can be found on the page Submission of Theses or Dissertations using Vireo

 The ScholarShip is ECU’s Institutional Repository and is used under the conditions of enrollment which grants the University a limited ability to reproduce the works done by students.
 It is the student’s responsibility to request a change or extension for an embargo.

-The ProQuest database (linked here) is used because it has a far-reaching audience.
-ProQuest Dissertations and Theses Global is the most comprehensive collection of dissertations and theses from around the world.
+The ProQuest database is used because it has a far-reaching audience.
+The (PQDT) is the most comprehensive collection of dissertations and theses from around the world.
 Its coverage spans from the 18th century to the present day and includes full text for graduate works added since 1997, along with selected full text for works written prior to 1997.
 It contains a significant amount of new international dissertations and theses both in citations and in full text.
-Students agree to the PQDT license as part of their upload process in Vireo.
-ECU’s theses and dissertations are sent to ProQuest with the same embargo settings that the student chooses for ECU’s Institutional Repository.
-It is the student’s responsibility to contact PQDT if they want to change or extend a PQDT embargo (otherwise the thesis or dissertation is viewable by other database subscribers at the conclusion of any embargo).

 Metadata from the theses or dissertations, including the abstract and keywords, will be published in Masters Abstracts International or Dissertation Abstracts International.
 Additionally, abstracts and keywords will be immediately available in the PQDT database and in ECU’s Institutional Repository.
 Metadata will be freely available regardless of an embargo selection.

 As a condition of enrollment at ECU, each student grants the University a limited, non-exclusive, royalty-free license to reproduce the student’s thesis or dissertation, in whole or in part, in electronic form to be posted on the ECU Institutional Repository and made available according to the publishing option selected by the student and subject to the embargo period selected.
-In short, when students go to submit their document in Vireo, students may select WHEN.

 You will have the following options as to WHEN you want your work to be released for viewing in the Institutional Repository and the ProQuest Database (Select one).